 My classic Russian garden salad recipe makes another of our best summer salad recipes.
 It’s a simple tossed green salad with lettuce, tomato, cucumber, and onion that my baboushka served with every family meal when I was growing up in Sydney in the Seventies.
 The addition of fresh dill and pink radishes add fragrance and crunch, setting it apart from other classic European garden salads.
 As simple as the salad sounds, it was the perfect companion to heartier dishes she served, such as Russian cabbage rolls, borscht, beetroot and potato salad, and vareneki and pelmeni (Russian dumplings).
 My baba’s garden salad was exceptional, because most of the ingredients were just picked from papa’s backyard vegetable garden.
 Baba and papa had a market garden in Seven Hills when they were younger, and papa grew vegetables in their backyard at Blacktown – and also had chooks, made pickles and distilled vodka.
 Papa’s tomatoes were the sweetest I’ve ever tasted, his radishes the zestiest, and his cucumbers the crunchiest.

-Easy Pork Salad Recipe with Yam Beans and Aromatic Southeast Asian Herbs
+Cambodian Pork Salad Recipe with Yam Beans and Herbs

 Mexican Grilled Corn Salad Recipe

-This Mexican grilled corn salad recipe can be made from scratch or can be assembled using any leftovers from the grilled corn on the cob street food snack called elotes.
-It’s easily one of our best summer salad recipes and is a terrific salad for using up corn lovers and is fantastic for late summer barbecues or early spring picnics.
+This Mexican grilled corn salad recipe can be made from scratch or can be assembled using any leftovers from the grilled corn on the cob street food snack called elotes if you make that first.
+It’s easily one of our best summer salad recipes and is a terrific salad for using up corn lovers.
 We first began making these and other Mexican dishes after we returned to Australia following our first trip to Mexico way back in 1993, when we backpacked all over the country.
 In Mexico we snacked on elotes and esquites, also called elote en vaso or corn in a cup everywhere from Mexico City to Merida.
 When we got back home to Australia we were missing Mexico and Mexican food so much that we started having Mexican-themed dinner parties and drinks at our Sydney apartment to transport us back as much as give our friends a taste of Mexico for an evening.
 We do our corn on a griddle pan in the kitchen or a traditional clay brazier on the balcony here in Cambodia.
 You could also use an outdoor barbecue or grill or stovetop Korean BBQ grill pan.
 If you’re up for a full Mexican/Tex-Mex food feast, see our recipes for sopa de tortilla from San Miguel de Allende, tacos al pastor, chili con carne, easy red tomato salsa, authentic Mexican guacamole, quesadillas, and Lara’s ultimate nachos.
-We also have recipes for classic margaritas and micheladas.
+We also have recipes for classic margaritas and micheladas, both fantastic summer drinks.

 This recipe for a banana flower salad – also called a banana blossom salad – makes the Cambodian banana flower salad called gnoam trayong chek in Khmer, another one of our best summer salad recipes.
 Our banana flower salad includes shredded poached chicken but you could make a vegetarian version.
 It’s super-easy, you just need to work fast so your banana flower doesn’t brown.
 It’s a fragrant and crunchy salad that is all about the texture and aromas.
 This salad falls into the category of ‘gnoam’ salads here in Cambodia.
 A gnoam, which you’ll also spot spelt as nhoam, is a fresh salad that’s prepared with cooked ingredients, such as poached chicken in this case.
 The other sort of salad you’ll come across in Cambodia is called a p’lear, which features raw ingredients, such as raw fish that’s ‘cooked’ in a citrus-based dressing, like a ceviche is, or with raw beef, served like an Italian carpaccio.

-Grilled Corn Salad Recipe With Lime, Chilli, Lemongrass Mayo and Sourdough Croutons
+Grilled Corn Salad Recipe With Lime, Chilli and Lemongrass Mayo

 Inspired by the traditional Mexican grilled corn salad, above, and the corn salads of the backyard barbecues of my childhood growing up in Sydney, Australia, this grilled corn salad recipe with lime, chilli, lemongrass mayonnaise, and sourdough croutons is another one of our best summer salad recipes.
 The salad uses up grilled corn on the cob leftovers from your weekend barbecues (I used up the leftovers I had from this char-grilled corn with lime butter and lemongrass mayonnaise to create this recipe) and those hard sourdough bread ends you didn’t finish.
 Terence happened to have a crunchy end of near-stale sourdough, as, avid sourdough baker that he is, he’s pulling homemade sourdough boules out of the oven every few days (if you’re new to sourdough baking, see his excellent easy sourdough beginner’s guide), so I asked him to make some sourdough croutons and crunchy toasted sourdough crumbs, which gave this fragrant grilled corn salad fantastic texture.

-Green Mango Salad and Smoked Fish Recipe for Cambodia’s Nhoam Svay Trei Chhae
+Cambodian Green Mango Salad and Smoked Fish Recipe

 Our green mango salad with smoked fish recipe makes Cambodia’s nhoam svay trei chhae, an aromatic salad full of texture and flavour, thanks to the raw fruit and vegetables, crispy smoked fish, dried shrimp, crunchy peanuts, and a classic Cambodian dressing of fish sauce, lime juice, garlic, birds eye chillies, and palm sugar.
 It’s easily another of our best summer salad recipes.
 As with all Cambodian and northern Southeast Asian salads in this style, always make your dressing first to let the flavours meld together.
 But always add the dressing last to the actual salad so it doesn’t get too wet and soggy.
 The smoked dried fish involves a little bit of preparation that is not difficult but it’s a bit fiddly.
 In Cambodia, we buy skewers of the small smoked fish that you see in the image above from the local markets.
 These crispy dried fish are typically small local freshwater fish called trey riel, which tend to be either baby carps or Indonesian snakehead fish, although trey slak, trey changwa mool, and trey russey are also used.
 They are smoked in rustic homemade wood-fire smokers in the floating villages around the Tonle Sap (Great Lake) in Cambodia, just as they have been smoked for well over a thousand years.